surtlab/How_to_recreate_published_figures/Preventative_Tailocin_Fig1.md

 **Step 2: Set Basic Formats For Figure**

 This will load the theme for the graph as well as fonts for the axes.
-In particular the 'font_add_google' function will This function will search the [Google Fonts Repository](https://fonts.google.com/) for a specified family name, download the proper font files, and then add them to sysfonts.
+In particular the `font_add_google` function will This function will search the [Google Fonts Repository](https://fonts.google.com/) for a specified family name, download the proper font files, and then add them to sysfonts.

 ```
 font_add_google("Poppins", "Poppins")